johnpapa/angular-styleguide/README.md

     function AvengersController() { }
     ```

-### Factory Names
+### Factory and Service Names
 ###### [Style [Y125](#style-y125)]

-  - Use consistent names for all factories named after their feature.
+  - Use consistent names for all factories and services named after their feature.
 Use camel-casing for services and factories.
 Avoid prefixing factories and services with `$`.
+Only suffix service and factories with `Service` when it is not clear what they are (i.e. when they are nouns).

     *Why?*: Provides a consistent way to quickly identify and reference factories.

     *Why?*: Avoids name collisions with built-in factories and services that use the `$` prefix.

+    *Why?*: Clear service names such as `logger` do not require a suffix.

+    *Why?*: Service names such as `avengers` are nouns and require a suffix and should be named `avengersService`.

     ```javascript
     /**